Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 The name of `Database`, `Molecule`, `Isotopologue`, and `Dataset` are necessary.

-The molecule and isotopologue ID `MolIsoID` can be set as `0` or any other integers.
+The molecule and isotopologue ID `SpeciesID` can be set as `0` or any other integers.

 *Example*